-GUDP may provide grants for projects that involve significant risks but have equivalently high potential if the project succeeds.
-Therefore, GUDP grant approvals can be conditional to supplementary investigations by the applicant on whether and how the project can be implemented.
+Grants may be provided for projects that involve significant risks but have equivalently high potential if the project succeeds.
+Therefore, grant approvals can be conditional to supplementary investigations by the applicant on whether and how the project can be implemented.
 The investigations must identify the project's risks and highlight the potential benefits.
-If GUDP deems it necessary that such investigations are needed on the feasibility of the project, the applicant will be notified by the GUDP-secretariat, which will also provide details of the conditions.
+If it is deemed necessary that such investigations are needed on the feasibility of the project, the applicant will be notified by the GUDP-secretariat, which will also provide details of the conditions.